Brazier85/Olaf/docs/Flags.md

 ### Orange flags

-Used to define economy based flags
+Used to define economy based positions

 | Color  | Type |
 | ------------- | ------------- |